UrbanFusion: Stochastic Multimodal Fusion for Contrastive Learning of Robust Spatial Representations: Learning Redundant, Unique, and Synergistic Information

 \subsection{On the Limitations of Multimodal Contrastive Alignment}

-While contrastive foundation models demonstrated strong performance by aligning paired samples across different modalities, the information preserved in their embeddings is inherently limited.
+While models based on contrastive learning demonstrated strong performance by aligning paired samples across different modalities, the information preserved in their embeddings is inherently limited.
 Contrastive losses, such as InfoNCE \citep{oord2019representationlearningcontrastivepredictive}, primarily capture \textit{redundant} information between modalities while neglecting \textit{unique} modality-specific content and failing to capture \textit{synergistic} interactions between them \citep{dufumier2025what}.
 This decomposition of information is formalized by the partial information decomposition (PID) framework \citep{williams2010nonnegative, dufumier2025what}, which provides a principled way to disentangle the different types of information shared between input modalities and a target variable.

 More concretely, let $Y$ represent a downstream task variable (e.g., land use), and let $m_1$ and $m_2$ denote two input modalities (e.g., satellite and street view imagery).
 The mutual information $I$ between ${m_1, m_2}$, and $Y$ can be decomposed as: